Donor Profile

 On September 10, 2023, French President Emmanuel Macron spoke on the publication of the joint G20 communiqué in his speech during the G20 Summit in New Delhi, India, welcoming the AU as a permanent G20 member and commenting on funding mobilization efforts.

-Macron applauded the fact that the G20 goal of reallocating US$100 billion in SDRs from HICs to LICs and MICs countries had been surpassed, totaling US$108 billion.
+Macron applauded the fact that the G20 goal of reallocating US$100 billion in SDRs from HICs to LICs and MICs had been surpassed, totaling US$108 billion.
 France exceeded its previous reallocation pledge, reallocating 40% of its SDRs, or approximately US$7.5 billion.
 He emphasized France's central role with the IMF in launching and proposing this initiative.

 During his second term, Macron is expected to continue promoting multilateralism and engaging France on global issues, while taking steps to renew the nature and modalities of France’s partnership with the African continent.
 With the Russian war in Ukraine dominating the political agenda, France will likely focus multilateral engagement on increased defense and security cooperation, energy independence, as well as humanitarian assistance, including to countries affected by the global food supply crisis.